Adrian Erlandsson: Paradise Lost

 In March 2009, Erlandsson joined the British gothic metal band Paradise Lost under Jeff Walker's recommendation.
 Although he was hired after the recording Faith Divides Us Death Unites Us, he was in the music video The Rise of Denial.

 Throughout random times from 2009 to 2014, Erlandsson was unable to play with the band due to commitments with his other bands most notably At the Gates.
 In June 2016, he announced on his Facebook page that he will no longer play drums for Paradise Lost due to other band commitments.

 Vallenfyre

 In 2010, he was hired again to be in another band of Gregory Mackintosh from Paradise Lost called Vallenfyre.
 In 2014, just like in Paradise Lost, Erlandsson has been unable to play with the band due to commitments with his other bands.

 Other projects

 Erlandsson has also played in Nifelheim.
-While Adrian was in Cradle of Filth, due to band's poor reputation in the black metal scene, he was fired from Nifelheim, who said it was "like a very bad, bad dream" to have had "a drummer who plays in CRADLE OF WIMPS now", and that he was "a schooled drummer" but "had problems to understand the most twisted and sickest riffs".
+While Adrian was in Cradle of Filth, due to the band's poor reputation in the black metal scene, he was fired from Nifelheim, who said it was "like a very bad, bad dream" to have had "a drummer who plays in CRADLE OF WIMPS now", and that he was "a schooled drummer" but "had problems to understand the most twisted and sickest riffs".

 In late 2007, Erlandsson recorded the drums for a three track EP for London band Green River Project.

 The year 2008 saw Erlandsson fill in for Deathstars on their tour in Europe supporting Korn.